helidon-io/helidon/docs-internal/message-body-api.md

   // throws an IllegalStateException exception if the charset cannot be loaded
   // otherwise use the server default
 }

+@Override
+public Charset charset(Charset defaultCharset) throws IllegalStateException {
+  // overloaded variant that takes a defaultCharset as a the default fallback }
 ```

 Here are the header related methods provided by `MessageBodyWriterContext`: